Taxation of international executives

 Romania has an extensive network of double tax treaties which determine the circumstances under which non-Romanian individuals are treated as Romanian tax residents.
 If an individual can demonstrate that during his/her assignment to Romania, he/she remains a tax resident of another state with which Romania has concluded a tax treaty, then the provisions of the treaty will prevail.

 All individuals who spend more than 183 days in Romania within any twelve month period ending in the fiscal year concerned, must submit a special Questionnaire, together with relevant documentation, no later than 30 days after the end of the 183-day period.
 Within 30 days of submission of this form, the tax authorities will notify the individual as to whether he/she has full tax liability in Romania or if he/she is taxable only on income derived from Romania.
+As of 1 January 2018, fines are imposed by the Romanian authorities for late filing of the Questionnaire upon arrival to Romania (between 50-100 RON).

 Is there, a de minimus number of days rule when it comes to residency start and end date?
 For example, a taxpayer can’t come back to the host country for more than 10 days after their assignment is over and they repatriate.